RenatoMazzei/Origins2020/docs/index.md

 <img src="https://raw.githubusercontent.com/RenatoMazzei/Origins2020/master/pics/04.jpeg" width="500"/>

 No planet knows how to accessorize quite like Saturn.
 You may be wondering-- has Saturn always had this killer instinct for trends?
-Fashion icons today are all about piling up some rings to add an eclectic touch to a look (pictured below), but since sometime between 10 million and 4.5 billion years ago, Saturn has been rocking their signature jewelry piece.
+Fashion icons today are all about piling up some rings to add an eclectic touch to a look (pictured above), but since sometime between 10 million and 4.5 billion years ago, Saturn has been rocking their signature jewelry piece.

 ## [The Origin of Gold](https://qdg9xwb.wixsite.com/originofgold)